So, I'm going to grad school

-Come 2020, I will not only be Lessa-with-a-confusing-name, I will also be Lessa-with-a-Masters in Innovation Design.
+Come 2020, I will not only be Lessa-with-a-confusing-name, I will also be Lessa-with-a-Masters in Media Design.

 From there, I plan to continue making things.
 I still love what I do as an art director.
 I especially love the people I get to work with.
 I'd be a happy little duck diving back into the creative field.
 With the experience of the GID program, my goal is to evolve my approach to problem-solving with design.

 My overall goal with my time here in Japan is to experience and learn all that I can.
 It’s my the first time living abroad—in a country where I'm still learning to speak the language.
 So far, as I learned in New York: visiting and living are very different.

 Being a student has certainly helped me ease into life in Japan.
 I can observe the nuances of daily living, learn about intricate customs, and participate without feeling like a gawky tourist.
 From traditional culture to everyday living, there is so much meticulous thinking that goes into even the most basic elements.
 Even the quirky bits are incredibly well thought out.
 I can only imagine what I’ll learn from designers and thinkers trained in this environment.
 My hope is that university life here will be an academic challenge, but mostly a source of creative inspiration.

 I already visited the very large, very beautiful campus IRL—so don't worry Dad, it doesn't look like a total internet scam. 👍